haxorof/terraform-openstack-network/README.md

 This modules aims to make it more compact to setup network, subnets and routers:

-* Create a network and defined subnets
+* Create a network and list of defined subnets
+* Support for subnet routes
 * Support creation of router if needed
 * Subnets can be connected with router in module using `@self` notation